 A dash or two of chipotle powder improves both fried and scrambled eggs.
 It is a great addition to southwestern omelets.
 Use it on deviled eggs to give your deviled eggs a little extra heat and an additional smoky flavor that goes a step beyond paprika.

 In red enchilada sauce

 Enchilada sauce is almost as versatile a condiment in Mexican cuisine as salsa.
-Enchilada sauce’s applications go far beyond just enchiladas and chipotle powder’s heat and smokiness are great additions to it.
-You can use it to flavor a variety of meats including the chicken and beef for tacos.
+Enchilada sauce’s applications go far beyond just enchiladas, and chipotle powder’s heat and smokiness are great additions to it.
+You can use it to flavor various types of meat, including chicken and beef for tacos.
 It is also a great seasoning for chimichangas and burritos.